davxy/datawok-posts/posts/sassafras-consensus.md

 While this RFC lays the groundwork and outlines the core aspects of the protocol, several crucial topics remain to be addressed in future RFCs.
-These include:

 ### 12.1.
 Interactions with On-Chain Code

+- **Storage**: Types, organization and genesis configuration.

-- **Outbound Interfaces**: Interfaces that the host environment provides to the on-chain code, typically known as *Host Functions*.
+- **Host interface**: Interface that the hosting environment exposes to on-chain code (also known as *host functions*).

-- **Unrecorded Inbound Interfaces**.
-Interfaces that the on-chain code provides to the host code, typically known as *Runtime APIs*.
+- **Unrecorded on-chain interface**.
+Interface that on-chain code exposes to the hosting environment (also known as *runtime API*).

-- **Transactional Inbound Interfaces**.
-Interfaces that the on-chain code provides to the world to alter the chain state, typically known as *Transactions* (or *extrinsics* in the *Polkadot* ecosystem)
+- **Transactional on-chain interface**.
+Interface that on-chain code exposes to the World to alter the state (also known as *transactions* or *extrinsics* in the *Polkadot* ecosystem).

 ### 12.2.
 Deployment Strategies

 - **Protocol Migration**.
-Exploring how this protocol can seamlessly replace an already operational instance of another protocol.
-Future RFCs should focus on deployment strategies to facilitate a smooth transition.
+Investigate of how Sassafras can seamlessly replace an already operational instance of another protocol.
+Future RFCs may focus on deployment strategies to facilitate a smooth transition.

 ### 12.3.
-ZK-SNARK SRS Initialization
+ZK-SNARK Parameters

-- **Procedure**: Determining the procedure for the *zk-SNARK* SRS (Structured Reference String) initialization.
-Future RFCs should provide insights into whether this process should include an ad-hoc initialization ceremony or if we can reuse an SRS from another ecosystem (e.g. Zcash or Ethereum).
+- **Parameters Setup**: Determine the setup procedure for the *zk-SNARK* SRS (Structured Reference String) initialization.
+Future RFCs may provide insights into whether this process should include an ad-hoc initialization ceremony or if we can reuse an SRS from another ecosystem (e.g. Zcash or Ethereum).

-- **Sharing with Para-chains**: Considering the complexity of the process, we must understand whether the SRS is shared with system para-chains or maintained independently.

 ### 12.4.
 Anonymous Submission of Tickets.

-- **Mixnet Integration**: Submitting tickets directly can pose a risk of potential deanonymization through traffic analysis.
-Subsequent RFCs should investigate the potential for incorporating Mixnet protocol or other privacy-enhancing mechanisms to address this concern.
+- **Mixnet Integration**: Submitting tickets directly to the relay can pose a risk of potential deanonymization through traffic analysis.
+Subsequent RFCs may investigate the potential for incorporating *mix network* protocol or other privacy-enhancing mechanisms to address this concern.